MelissaMcguirl/TREE/README.md

 For questions/comments please contact Melissa R. McGuirl at melissa_mcguirl@brown.edu.

+Warning/Note: You may experience errors with the use of Ripser at this time- curretntly TREE supports Ripser versions older than 0.2.4.
+A fix is coming in the near future.

 ## Description

 This software takes as input either (1) a collection of genomes in FASTA format  or (2) a distance matrix and predicts the underlying recombination rate from topological summary statistics of the data.
 The supported distance matrix formats are those formats that are currently supported by Ripser: